cavemanloverboy/solana-nostd-entrypoint/README.md

 # `solana-nostd-entrypoint`

 The entrypoint function in `solana_program` is grossly inefficient.
-With an empty `process_instruction` function, it uses upwards of 8000 bpf cus when the program receives 32 non-duplicate accounts.
-We use a new `NoStdAccountInfo` struct whose layout is consistent with that in the vm flat buffer `input: *mut u8`; unlike the usual entrypoint, it reads everything with no copies and no allocations.
+With an empty `process_instruction` function, it uses upwards of 8000 bpf instructions when the program receives 32 non-duplicate accounts.
+We use a new `NoStdAccountInfo` struct whose layout is consistent with that in the vm input memory region; unlike the usual entrypoint, it reads everything with no copies and no allocations.

 This crate also includes a simple reference program that invokes another program.
 See `lib.rs`: